isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>C) Transport to Declared Self-Isolation Accommodation</b></i>

 Travellers must commute directly to their declared self-isolation accommodation immediately upon completion of their on-arrival COVID-19 PCR test.
-They may do so using private transport, taxi, or private hire cars.
+They may do so using private transport, taxi, or private hire cars (e.g. GrabSHN, Go-Jek, Ryde, MVL(TADA), via the respective providers’ apps).
 The use of public transport, e.g. trains or buses, is prohibited.

 <table>
   <thead>